 - Wear long pants and long sleeves to protect skin.

 - Rubber gloves and safety goggles are also a must.

 Lye is highly alkaline, so it can burn skin.
 I keep a jug of vinegar nearby, since the acid helps neutralize the high alkaline nature of the lye in case of a spill.
 If you’re still a little freaked out with using lye, you can read more about lye safety here.
 No lye remains in the finished soap, and it’s superfatted to make extra sure there’s no traces of lye.

-- a glass or plastic pitcher for mixing and pouring the lye
+- glass or plastic pitcher for mixing and pouring the lye

-- containers for holding oil while it’s being weighed – I use 32 oz plastic yogurt containers
+- containers for holding oil while it’s being weighed – I use disposable plastic cups

 - 2 large plastic or wooden spoons – one for stirring the lye and one for the oils

 - a stick blender